AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/GetRelationShips.md

 AutomationMLContainer.GetRelationShips Method
 =============================================
-AutomationML 2.1 APIReturns an enumeration of all contained relationships of this instance.
+Returns an enumeration of all contained relationships of this instance.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)